Wang Laboratories: Calculators

 The Wang LOCI-2 (Logarithmic Computing Instrument) desktop calculator (the earlier LOCI-1 in September 1964 was not a real product) was introduced in January 1965.
 Using factor combining, it was the first desktop calculator capable of computing logarithms, which was notable for a machine without any integrated circuits.
 The electronics included 1,275 discrete transistors.
 It performed multiplication by adding logarithms, and roundoff in the display conversion was noticeable: 2 × 2 yielded 3.999999999.

 From 1965 to about 1971, Wang was a well-regarded calculator company.
 The dollar price of Wang calculators was in the mid-four-figures.
-They used Nixie tube readouts, performed transcendental functions, had varying degrees of programmability, and used magnetic core memory.
+They used Nixie tube readouts, performed transcendental functions, had varying degrees of programmability, and used magnetic-core memory.
 The 200 and 300 calculator models were available as time-shared simultaneous (SE) packages that had a central processing unit the size of a small suitcase connected by cables leading to four individual desktop display/keyboard units.
 Competition included HP, which introduced the HP 9100A in 1968, and old-line calculator companies such as Monroe and Marchant.

 Wang calculators were at first sold to scientists and engineers, but the company later became established in financial services industries, which had relied on complicated printed tables for mortgages and annuities.

 In 1971, Wang believed that calculators would become unprofitable low-margin commodities and decided to leave the calculator business within a few years.

 Word processors

 The Wang 1200

 Wang's first attempt at a word processor was the Wang 1200, announced in late 1971 but not available until 1972.
 The design consisted of the logic of a Wang 500 calculator hooked up to an OEM-manufactured IBM Selectric typewriter for keying and printing, and dual cassette decks for storage.
 Harold Koplow, who had written the microcode for the Wang 700 and its derivative the Wang 500 rewrote the microcode to perform word processing functions instead of numerical calculations.

 The operator of a Wang 1200 typed text on a conventional IBM Selectric keyboard; when the Return key was pressed, the line of text was stored on a cassette tape.
-One cassette held roughly 20 pages of text and could be "played back" (e.g., the text retrieved) by printing the contents on continuous-form paper in the 1200 typewriter's "print" mode.
+One cassette held roughly 20 pages of text and could be "played back" (i.e., the text retrieved) by printing the contents on continuous-form paper in the 1200 typewriter's "print" mode.
 The stored text could also be edited using keys on a simple, six-key array.
 Basic editing functions included Insert, Delete, Skip (character, line), and so on.

 The Wang 1200 machine was the precursor of the Wang Office Information System (OIS).